DHHZ19/awscdk/README.md

 # CDK, Go Backend for Registering Users, handles logins, and returns a Bearer token for protected routes.

-In this project I setup a go backend to register users add them to the database with encryption utilizing bcyrpt.
+In this project I setup a go backend to register users add them to the database with encryption utilizing bcrypt.

 ## How It's Made: